rerrorctf/ret/README.md

 if a file called `writeup.md` already exists the command will abort

+1. uses the `"ctftimeurl"` to insert a url at the top of the writeup
-1. imports all notes taken with the `notes` command into the description area
+2. imports all notes taken with the `notes` command into the description area
-2. creates a space for a python script and then imports the script created by `pwn` if one exists
+3. creates a space for a python script and then imports the script created by `pwn` if one exists
-3. imports the flag captured with the `capture` command if one exists or the regex specfied with `format` if one does not
+4. imports the flag captured with the `capture` command if one exists or the regex specfied with `format` if one does not
-4. uses the `"username"` from `~/.config/ret` to attribute to this writeup to you
+5. uses the `"username"` from `~/.config/ret` to attribute to this writeup to you
-5. inserts a date stamp for today's date using yyyy/mm/dd format
+6. inserts a date stamp for today's date using yyyy/mm/dd format

 🔗 https://github.com/rerrorctf/ret/blob/main/commands/wizard.go